beAuthentic/ac-blog/docs/content/_posts/2022-07-11-6-strategies-building-relationships-with-students.md

     > Getting names correctly shows that the teachers value and respect the students.

-    > NEVER give a nickname to a student, UNLESS they want to.
+    > NEVER give a nickname to a student, UNLESS they prefer that.

+    > NEVER give call your student by their students' numbers, UNLESS they prefer that.

 2. Get to know your students
     > Create an environment that allows students to represent themselves through their culture and hobby.

 3. Present student's work
     > Show the classroom a few of students' best works to make the students feel their works are appreciated.